Bars92/font-organizer/readme.txt

 * Edit and remove custom elements assigned quickly.
 * Delete and remove fonts from your website in one click.
 * Choose your fonts & font sizes in the editor (tinyMCE & tinyMCE Advanced).
-* Our code is extremely clean, well written, and optimized for maximum performance for your website.
+* Our code is extremely clean, well written, commented, and optimized for maximum performance for your website.
 * Full support for language translation, including RTL languages.
 * It's awesome like its users.